Stad Municipality

 Stad is a municipality in Vestland county, Norway.
 It is located in the traditional district of Nordfjord.
-The municipality includes much of the northern shore of the Nordfjorden as well as the Stad peninsula.
+The municipality includes much of the northern shore of the Nordfjorden as well as the Stadlandet peninsula.
 The administrative centre of the municipality is the village of Nordfjordeid.
 Other villages in the municipality include Selje, Barmen, Ervik, Flatraket, Hoddevik, Hoddevika, Håvik, Leikanger, Mogrenda, Stårheim, Haugen, Kjølsdalen, Heggjabygda, and Lote.